Friday, October 4, 2024

 All kinds of acorn pieces and whatnot were raining down on me at one point, and this was the critter behind it all.

-I hadn't expected to get a shot of the wren.
+I hadn't expected to get a shot of the Bewick's wren.
 The intense backlight often made the lens hunt for something to focus on, and the unprocessed image here was basically a silhouette.
 I was impressed to find so much detail captured in the jpeg.

 This dark-eyed junco had just chased off a rival, puffing up its feathers to make it appear bigger.
 And it did appear bigger -- maybe twice the size of the one it scared off.